Ibexian/scifi-nn/notes.md

 ## 369 Epochs (67%) with an Improved Generator:

-As I neared and surpassed my initial accuracy target (65%) I was still a bit disatisfied by the generator's tendency to get itself stuck in loops (`'see the stars and the stars were allowed to see the stars'`) and its preference for the letter 's'.
+As I neared and surpassed my initial accuracy target (65%) I was still a bit dissatisfied by the generator's tendency to get itself stuck in loops (`'see the stars and the stars were allowed to see the stars'`) and its preference for the letter 's'.

 After reviewing [how others had handled this problem](https://medium.com/@david.campion/text-generation-using-bidirectional-lstm-and-doc2vec-models-1-3-8979eb65cb3a), I figured sampling the predictions would present the type of output I was looking for.
 My sampling function, given a `rate` and a prediction `array` would use `log`, `exp`, and normalization (by dividing by total) to create an array of probabilities.